Autonomous quantum machines and the finite sized Quasi-Ideal clock: Results (Overview)

+Eqs. \eqref{eq:q-auto contrl trace bound} and \eqref{eq:clock finite trace diff}, represent a trade-off between the back-reaction on the clock dynamics on the one hand, and how well the clock acts as a switch on the other hand.
+The back-reaction $\varepsilon_v$ (introduced in Eq. \ref{eq:result 2 main text}) is minimized by having the potential $V_0$ be as ``gradual" as possible (i.e. small $\zeta$).
+However, the error $\varepsilon_s$ is minimized by having the unitary implemented as much as possible only within the time interval $[t_1,t_2]$, and this requires a narrower (and thus steeper) potential (i.e. large $\zeta$).
+See Fig. \ref{fig:tradeoff} for a visual discussion of the effect of the potential on the two error terms.\Mspace

-Eqs. \eqref{eq:q-auto contrl trace bound}, \eqref{eq:clock finite trace diff}, represent a trade-off as exemplified in Fig. \ref{fig:tradeoff}.
-Depending on how one parametrizes the potential $V_0$ with $d$, the decay rates of $\varepsilon_v$ and $\varepsilon_s$ will be different.
-We will highlight here two extremal cases.
-First case is that of minimal clock disturbance.
-This corresponds to when we allow for an arbitrarily small tolerance error $\varepsilon_s$ which is $d$ independent.
-This choice corresponds to cases in which $V_0$ is chosen to be $d$ independent from which it follows that $b$ is constant and $\lim_{d\rightarrow \infty}\zeta=1$, meaning that the clock disturbance $\varepsilon_v$ is minimal and asymptotically equal to that given by the quasi-continuity bound $\varepsilon_c$.
+We can also investigate how the tradeoff depends on $d$.
+Depending on how one parametrizes the potential $V_0$ with $d$, the decay rates of $\varepsilon_v$ and $\varepsilon_s$ as a function of $d$ will be different.
+We highlight here two extremal cases.
+The first case is that of minimal clock disturbance.
+This corresponds to when we fix the tolerance error $\varepsilon_s$ to be independent of $d$, for all $\varepsilon_s>0$.
+In this case $V_0$ can be chosen to be $d$ independent from which it follows that (refer Eqs. \ref{eq:result 2 main text},\ref{eq:b zeta main text}) $b$ is constant and $\lim_{d\rightarrow \infty}\zeta=1$, meaning that the clock disturbance $\varepsilon_v$ is minimal and has a decay rate asymptotically equal to that given by the quasi-continuity bound $\varepsilon_c$ (See Eq. \eqref{eq:result 1 main text}).
 More generally, we show that one can even achieve a parametrisation such that $\lim_{d\rightarrow \infty}\varepsilon_s=0$ while still maintaining $\lim_{d\rightarrow \infty} \zeta=1$.